julioolivares/ts-class-to-openapi/README.md

 ### 4. Enumerations and Special Types

-Full compatibility with TypeScript enumerations:
+Full compatibility with TypeScript enumerations (both decorated and pure):

 ```typescript
 import { transform } from 'ts-class-to-openapi'